Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 While leverage can amplify profits, it also increases the risk of significant losses.
 It’s essential to use leverage wisely.

-Spread: The spread is the difference between a currency pair’s bid (selling) price and the ask (buying) price.
+What is the Spread?
+The spread is the difference between a currency pair’s bid (selling) price and the ask (buying) price.

 For example, if the EUR/USD bid price is 1.1998 and the asking price is 1.2000, the spread is two pips.